nicolas-bertin/dockerize/README.md

   * `upper $value` - Uppercase a string.
   * `jsonQuery $json $query` - Returns the result of a selection query against a json document.
   * `loop` - Create for loops.
+  * `file` - Returns the content of the file as a string.
+  * `exeCmd` - Returns stdout of a simple unix command as a string.

 ### jsonQuery